 The Company regularly reviews the composition of its peer group to ensure comparability between the Company and its peer group.
-The following changes were made in 2019:
+The following changes were made in 2020 compared to 2019:

-- Centene Corporation was removed from the Company's 2019 peer group following its acquisition of Fidelis Care because it no longer fit the size criteria used by the Company to identify peers; and - Kindred Healthcare, Inc. was removed from the Company's 2019 peer group following its acquisition by Humana, Inc.
+- CIGNA Corporation was removed from the Company's 2020 peer group following its acquisition of Express Scripts because it no longer fit the size criteria used by the Company to identify peers; - LifePoint Health, Inc. was removed from the Company's 2020 peer group following its acquisition by Apollo Global Management; and - Brookdale Senior Living, Inc., Encompass Health Corporation and Select Medical Holdings Corporation were added to the Company's 2020 peer group.

-The 2019 peer group included the other four major hospital management companies.
-In addition, given the limited number of large, publicly-traded hospital management companies, the 2019 peer group also included 11 other companies in the healthcare facilities, healthcare services, healthcare distribution, insurance or managed care areas.
-The 15 companies included in the 2019 peer group analysis were:
+The 2020 peer group included the other three major hospital management companies.
+In addition, given the limited number of large, publicly-traded hospital management companies, the 2020 peer group also included 13 other companies in the healthcare facilities, healthcare services, healthcare distribution, insurance or managed care areas.
+The 16 companies included in the 2020 peer group analysis were:

-Peer Group Companies (for 2019 Compensation Cycle)
+Peer Group Companies (for 2020 Compensation Cycle)

 - · Aflac Incorporated

-- · CIGNA Corporation
+- Brookdale Senior Living, Inc. (added for 2020)

 - · DaVita Inc.

+- Encompass Health Corporation (added for 2020)

 - · Genesis Healthcare, Inc.

-- · HCA Healthcare, Inc.
+- HCA Healthcare, Inc.

 - · Henry Schein, Inc.

-- · Humana Inc.
+- Humana Inc.

-- LifePoint Health, Inc.

 - · Molina Healthcare, Inc.

 - · Owens & Minor, Inc.

-- · Quest Diagnostics Incorporated
+- Quest Diagnostics Incorporated

+- · Select Medical Holdings Corporation (added for 2020)

 - Tenet Healthcare Corporation

-- · Universal Health Services, Inc.
+- Universal Health Services, Inc.

-- Unum Group
+- · Unum Group

-- · WellCare Health Plans, Inc.
+- WellCare Health Plans, Inc.